rizqikazukun/bookmark-app-backend/README.md

 Fill with config below for the dev environment:
 ``DATABASE_URL="postgres://postgres:good-password@localhost:5434/postgres"``

-Or Fill with config below for the dev environment:
+Or Fill with config below for the Test environment:
 ``DATABASE_URL="postgres://postgres:good-password@localhost:5435/postgres"``

 For the configuration you can check on config below.